screwdriver-cd/template-main/README.md

 ### Tagging a template

 Optionally, tag a template using the `template-tag` script.
 This must be done in the same pipeline that published the template.
-You'll need to add arguments for the template name, version, and tag.
-The version must be an exact version, not just a major or major.minor one.
+You'll need to add arguments for the template name and tag.
+You can optionally specify a version; the version must be an exact version, not just a major or major.minor one.
+If omitted, the latest version will be tagged.

 Example `screwdriver.yaml` with validation and publishing and tagging: